March 07 , 2014

-Tamil Nadu is the Southern most state of India, surrounded by Andhra Pradesh from the North, Karnataka and Kerala from the West, Indian Ocean from the South and Bay of Bengal from the East.
+Tamil Nadu is the southernmost state of India, surrounded by Andhra Pradesh from the north, Karnataka and Kerala from the west, Indian Ocean from the south, and Bay of Bengal from the east.

 It is the fourth largest state of India, and contributed 7.6 per cent to India’s gross domestic product (GDP) in 2012-13.
 Gross state domestic product (GSDP) of Tamil Nadu grew at a compound annual growth rate (CAGR) of 16.1 per cent between 2004-05 and 2012-13, reaching US$ 133.1 billion in 2012-13.T

 amil Nadu ranks third in terms of investments in fixed capital.
 Outstanding investments in Tamil Nadu totaled US$ 686.7 billion in 2012-13.
 The cumulative foreign direct investment (FDI) inflows from April 2000 to March 2013 amounted to US$ 11.1 billion, the third highest in India.